YahooArchive/YaraParser/README.md

 * Mohammad Sadegh Rasooli and Joel Tetreault.
 [Yara Parser: A Fast and Accurate Dependency Parser](http://arxiv.org/abs/1503.06733). arXiv:1503.06733v2 [cs.CL] Mar 2015.

 ### Version Log
+- v0.2.1 (18 Mar.
+2015) Some minor changes to packaging and punctuation defaults.
 - V0.2 (10 Feb.
 2015) Some problems fixed in search pruning and dependency features, and brown cluster features added; compressed model file saving.
 - V0.1 (January 2015) First version of the parser with features roughly the same as Zhang and Nivre (2011).